 Like the rest of the watches in the Forerunner lineup, the 45 uses button-based navigation, three on the left and two on the right, instead of a touch screen, to make it easier to use while running.
 The five buttons are clearly labeled so you don't have to fumble around trying to find the right one with sweaty fingers on the go.
 A stop-start button on the top right of the case launches a workout and also stops it.
 You'll have to toggle up and down using the buttons on the left of the case, and a button on the top left turns on the watch's backlight for easier viewing in the early morning or evening.

 The Forerunner 45 is a solid fitness companion, but it's not as fully featured (or as fast) as its more expensive siblings, the 245 and the 945.
-The Forerunner 245 Music took just seconds to lock onto a GPS signal when my colleague Mike Prospero launched a run, but my Forerunner 45 took at least 30 seconds every time I started a workout.
+The Forerunner 245 Music took just seconds to lock onto a GPS signal when my colleague Mike Prospero launched a run, but the Forerunner 45, which we tested in both LA and Washington, DC, took between 15 and 30 seconds every time we started a workout.

 But once you get going, the 45 tracks your distance, pace, heart rate, heart rate zone, calories burned and more, though you can see only three metrics on-screen at a time.
 (Other smartwatches, such as the Series 3, let you view many more at a glance.)
 You'll have to scroll using the down button to see the rest, but I almost never did.